 Bellaire's quality of living is largely based upon residential conditions and how they can be improved.
-The appropriate business development, community services, public spaces, and quality of education must also be continually monitored enhanced, as appropriate, to increase the quality of life for Bellaire citizens.
+The appropriate business development, community services, public quality spaces, and of education must also be monitored continually and enhanced, as appropriate, to increase the quality of life for Bellaire citizens.

 The comprehensive planning process is intended not only to celebrate accomplishments of the past, but also as an opportunity to anticipate and address challenges of the future.
-Land use and transportation changes in the area require attention to ensure that current development efforts are true to the traditions of Bellaire.
+Land use and transportation changes in the require attention area to ensure that current development efforts are true to the traditions of Bellaire.
 There are many policy and infrastructure decisions being made on a regular basis that relate to this plan.
 In some cases, this plan will offer guidance to decision makers for challenges only now emerging while other sections reinforce established policies that should be carried forward as a sure and sound basis for future development and redevelopment.

 Whether an issue is a challenge or an opportunity, the utmost importance should be placed upon this plan as an opportunity for thoughtful public discussion of the issues facing Bellaire.
 As Bellaire looks forward to the coming years, the desires of residents are woven through all aspects of this plan.
 From parks to neighborhood integrity, there are many community assets that this plan strives to utilize to Bellaire's fullest advantage.
 Local residents have demonstrated their ability to manage and improve an appealing community for 100 years, and this plan seeks to continue that tradition.
+1.D.2

-PURPOSE OF THE COMPREHENSIVE PLAN
+PURPOSE OF THE Comprehensive Plan